jsevern55/test-robot-framework/README.md

 Once the tests have finished, the logs and screenshots can be found in the reports directory (``test-robot-framework/reports``)
 For a detailed report, open ``log.html``

+The ``log.html`` file contains the rendered screenshots.
+The log, if there are no failures, will display completely collapsed.
+In order to see the screenshot, you will need to drill down through the collapsible elements within the log.
+If desired, you can uncollapse the entire log at the far right of the log file screen.

 For any questions, please contact jsevern55@outlook.com

 # A brief explanation as to why I chose Robot Framework...